rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 A few things to note about the SGD optimizer.
 Even after extensively tuning the learning parameters, we found it difficult to get the SGD to converge with a small number of points.
 We had to use more than $4000$ points to get the converged result to resemble a normal distribution.
 Even then, the standard deviation of the converged result is $0 82$ instead of the expected $0.5$ (off by over $50\%$).
+Adam optimizer gave us similar experience.
 The greedy and the hand-coded gradient descent converged accurately to the expected parameters.
 I'm investigating the convergence issue and will update if a solution is found.

 ## Summary and exercises